 The Future of Food: Trends in Eating Habits

 Your eating habits are evolving.
-Food science innovations and changing tastes are leading to a healthier, greener future.
+Food science innovations and changing preferences lead to a healthier, greener future.
 Let’s dive into what’s coming.

 Plant-Based Diets and Their Benefits